 Foreign settled property: when the settlement was made

-S, when domiciled abroad, creates a settlement of Spanish realty.
-Later he acquires an UK domicile and then adds some Australian property to the settlement.
+Sabina, when domiciled in Spain, transfers a house in Spain into a new settlement.
+Later she acquires a UK domicile and then adds some Australian property to the settlement.

-The Spanish property is excluded property because of S’s overseas domicile when he settled that property.
-However, the Australian property is not excluded property as S had an UK domicile when he added that property to the settlement.
+The Spanish property is excluded property because of Sabina’s non-UK domicile when she settled that property.
+However, the Australian property is not excluded property as Sabina had a UK domicile when she added that property to the settlement.